ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 It can work with either a `Stream.Readable` or a plain `Array<T>`, depending on the [data format](./js.md#supported-data-formats) specified to the `insert` method.
 See also this section about the [file streaming](./js.md#streaming-files-nodejs-only).

 Insert method is supposed to be awaited; however, it is possible to specify an input stream and await the `insert` operation later, only when the stream is completed (which will also resolve the `insert` promise).
-This could potentially be useful for event listeners and similar scenarios, but the error handling might non-trivial with a lot of edge cases on the client side.
-Instead, consider using [async inserts](https://clickhouse.com/docs/en/optimize/asynchronous-inserts), like it is illustrated in [this example](https://github.com/ClickHouse/clickhouse-js/blob/main/examples/async_insert_without_waiting.ts).
+This could potentially be useful for event listeners and similar scenarios, but the error handling might be non-trivial with a lot of edge cases on the client side.
+Instead, consider using [async inserts](https://clickhouse.com/docs/en/optimize/asynchronous-inserts) as illustrated in [this example](https://github.com/ClickHouse/clickhouse-js/blob/main/examples/async_insert_without_waiting.ts).

 :::tip
-If you have a custom INSERT statement that is difficult to model with this method, consider using [command](./js.md#command-method); see how it is used in the [INSERT INTO ...
+If you have a custom INSERT statement that is difficult to model with this method, consider using the [command method](./js.md#command-method).

+You can see how it is used in the [INSERT INTO ...
 VALUES](https://github.com/ClickHouse/clickhouse-js/blob/main/examples/insert_values_and_functions.ts) or [INSERT INTO ...
 SELECT](https://github.com/ClickHouse/clickhouse-js/blob/main/examples/insert_from_select.ts) examples.
 :::

 ```ts